JaxkDev/koth/README.md

 ## Features
 ### Implemented
+ - Console has its own commands.
+ - Enable/Disable arena's !
  - Much more events for other developers to be able to customise the game EVEN MORE !
  - Automatically install updates on server start ! -
  - Check for updates on server start !             - Both wont work on android (CURL)